-The first 4 appliances in this chapter, all use propane for their source of fuel.
-Much information is in chapter 4 (systems) pertaining to propane and it's use.
+The first 4 appliances in this chapter, all use propane for their main source of fuel, some use 12 volt DC and 120 volt AC energy also.
+Chapter 4 has more information on propane and it's use.

 IT IS VERY IMPORTANT THAT YOU AS AN OWNER AND OPERATOR ARE FULLY AWARE WHAT THE ODOR OF PROPANE IS.